It is not unusual for Canadian businesses to expand into the United States.

 U.S. State Taxes for Canadian businesses

-The Canada U.S. tax treaty works at the federal level.
+The Canada-U.S. tax treaty works at the federal level.
 Many states follow this tax treaty negotiated at the federal level whereas some do not.
-At federal level tax treaty provides relief from taxation on ECI unless the PE threshold is met.
-States which do not honour tax treaty have their own rules to tax ECI if there is some sort present in the state.
+At the federal level tax treaty provides relief from taxation on ECI unless the PE threshold is met.
+States which do not honor federal tax treaty have their own rules to tax ECI if there is some sort of presence in that state.

-States which do not follow Canada U.S. tax treaty may cause double taxation for Canadian businesses since foreign tax credits are available under the relief provisions of the treaty only.
+States which do not follow Canada’s U.S. tax treaty may cause double taxation for Canadian businesses since foreign tax credits are available under the relief provisions of the treaty only.

 If you are a Canadian business and looking to expand to the United States, we can help you with determining the right business structure.
 We have both U.S. CPA and Canadian CPA available to help you navigate the complex technicalities of U.S. and Canadian taxes.